timfulmer/bigdatahowto/CORE.md

 }
 ```

-Now we make Message and Job extend AggregateRoot.
+Now we make `Message` and `Job` extend `AggregateRoot`.

-Job captures the authentication information of the user making the original
+`Job` captures the authentication information of the user making the original
 request.
-This is used to authorize message access later.
-Job should also
+This is used to authorize message access later.  `Job` should also
 capture job state & retry information, as well as handle
 transitions between job states.
-We've given Job a resourceKey as well, so it
+We've given `Job` a `resourceKey` as well, so
-can be persisted to resources.
+it can be persisted to resources.
 Let's capture this in a test case:

 ```
 package info.bigdatahowto.core;